 James worked with Go Solar Group from December 2017 until April 2022.
 Hired as the organization’s digital marketing manager, he was promoted to Director of Marketing in March 2018 and, ultimately, Vice President of Marketing in December 2021.

-1. Digital Marketing Analytics Improvement
+1. Digital Marketing and SEO KPIs

 SEMRush competitor performance: organic keywords